mongodb/docs/source/reference/mongoexport.rst

    Use the ``--db`` option to specify a database for :option:`mongoexport` to export data from.
-If you do not specify a DB, all databases in this instance will be exported.
+If you do not specify a DB, :option:`mongoexport` will export all databases in this MongoDB instance.
 Use this option to create a copy of a smaller subset of your data.

 .. option:: --collection [collection], -c [collection]

    Use the :option:`--collection` option to specify a collection for :option:`mongoexport` to export.
 If you do not specify a "``[collection]``", all collections will exported.

-TODO help section says "(some commands)" limitations otherwise unclear.

 .. option:: --fields [field1[,field2]], -f [field1[,field2]]